 Our Philosophy

-As a community based not-for-profit service we value the integral role the community plays in supporting the safety and wellbeing of children and families.
+Community - As a community based not-for-profit service we value the integral role the community plays in supporting the safety and wellbeing of children and families.
 Community connections can offer access to a wider range of resources, experiences, and learning opportunities that enrich children's learning and development.
 We value community connections help children feel like they belong and are valued members of their environment.
 We believe when children feel connected, they are more likely to regulate their emotions, develop positive relationships, and build resilience.
 Our local clubs, businesses and surrounding schools are active participants in our preschool.
 All of our community grants and fees are put back into the preschool to improve and maintain our high quality standards.
-Our understanding of the history and connection with the community helps our children to adopt values, attitudes and ways of living
+Our understanding of the history and connection with the community helps our children to adopt values, attitudes and ways of living that will enable them to contribute positively to their community.

-We believe in providing a culturally safe and responsive space where Aboriginal and Torres Strait Islander children and children from cultrally diverse backgrounds can share their stories about history and culture.
+Cultural Safety - We believe in providing a culturally safe and responsive space where Aboriginal and Torres Strait Islander children and children from culturally diverse backgrounds can share their stories about history and culture.
 This also allows us to embed indigenous perspectives into our daily practice to enhance each family and children’s learning experience.
-Our preschool as a group , Acknowledge Country daily and have a Reconciliation Action Plan, using it to strengthen relationships and guide our practice.
+Our preschool as a group, Acknowledge Country daily and have a Reconciliation Action Plan, using it to strengthen relationships and guide our practice.

-Early childhood educators play a crucial role in a child's development, shaping their academic, social, and emotional growth.
+Educators - Early childhood educators play a crucial role in a child's development, shaping their academic, social, and emotional growth.
 We see ourselves as not just caregivers, but educators who foster foundational skills and a love for learning.
+Collaborative leadership and teamwork are built on a sense of shared responsibility and professional accountability for children’s learning, development and wellbeing.
+It is our view of leadership that empowers all members of the team to use their professional knowledge and skills in ways that assist everyone to do the best they can for children, families and colleagues in their setting.
 Educators influence extends beyond the classroom, impacting future academic success and overall well-being.
 Our educators are dedicated, passionate, professionals who give priority to nurturing relationships.
 We believe in continually seeking ways to build our professional knowledge and reflecting on our practices.
 All educators are committed to ensuring high quality care and providing an inspiring learning environment.
 We view ourselves as advocates for early childhood education and advocates for the rights of the individual child.

 Our Goals